-The Panel is considering whether or not some of these NER requirements regarding the template should be amended.
-If so, it will submit a rule change request to the Australian Energy Market Commission to amend the provisions.
-To inform its considerations the Panel is seeking stakeholder views on a number of questions.
-Some context is set out below.
+As outlined in the Draft Report, the Panel is considering whether or not some of these NER requirements regarding the template should be amended.
+If so, it will submit a rule change request to the AEMC to amend the appropriate provisions.
+To inform its considerations on this matter, the Panel sought stakeholder views on a number of questions.